umit-iace/tool-libs/README.md

 # Overview

-This is a framework including a collection of useful libraries for building testing rigs developed and used at the UMIT-Tirol Institute of Automation and Control Engineering.
+This is a framework including a collection of useful libraries for building testing rigs developed and used at the UMIT-TIROL Institute of Automation and Control Engineering.
 It is designed to be used with [pyWisp](https://github.com/umit-iace/tool-pywisp), a tool for visualising and controlling testing rigs.